-If the results of the screening tests indicate a high risk of abnormalities in the fetus, the mother is offered further testing, most commonly noninvasive prenatal testing (NIPT).
-NIPT involves genetic testing of the small amounts of fetal DNA that leak from the fetus's circulation into the mother's blood.
+If the results of the screening tests indicate a high risk of abnormalities in the fetus, the mother is offered further testing, most commonly a test called noninvasive prenatal screening (NIPS) or cell-free fetal DNA testing.
+NIPS involves genetic testing of the small amounts of fetal DNA that leak from the fetus's circulation into the mother's blood.
 In some cases, doctors do tests on cells from the fetus using samples taken with a needle from the amniotic fluid (amniocentesis), placenta (chorionic villus sampling), or the umbilical cord (cordocentesis).

-Increasingly, NIPT combined with a single blood test of the alpha-fetoprotein level is replacing the triple, quad, and sequential screens.
+Increasingly, NIPS combined with a single blood test of the alpha-fetoprotein level is replacing the triple, quad, and sequential screens.
 This approach to testing has increased accuracy at an overall lower cost.

 Fetal echocardiography, a detailed examination of the heart using a specialized ultrasound device, may be done to detect certain heart defects.